sewaca/NFTMarketplace/README.md

 ### WHAT'S NEW?

-version xx.xx.xxxx (stable?)

-- removed excess imports
+- some minor changes in readme.md